Skip to main content

 In-network, out-of-pocket expenses used to meet your deductible also apply toward the out-of-pocket maximum.

-The monthly premium does not apply to either the deductible or out-of-pocket maximum, meaning that even if you reach your out-of-pocket maximum, you’ll still have to continue paying the monthly cost of your health plan to continue receiving coverage from your insurance company.
+The monthly premium does not count toward either the deductible or out-of-pocket maximum, meaning that even if you reach your out-of-pocket maximum, you’ll still have to continue paying the monthly cost of your health plan to continue receiving coverage from your insurance company.

-Services received from out-of-network providers also don’t count toward the out-of-pocket maximum, nor do some non-covered treatments and medications.
+Services received from out-of-network providers may also not count toward the out-of-pocket maximum, nor do some non-covered treatments and medications.
 Once the out-of-pocket maximum is met, policyholders should not have to pay any costs—whether that’s copayments or coinsurance—for any and all covered in-network medical care.

 Deductible vs. out-of-pocket maximum: What counts?